Fictional brand: Morley

 Morley is a fictional brand of cigarettes with packaging that resembles Marlboro cigarettes.
 The name "Morley" is a reference to "Marleys", a once-common nickname for Marlboro cigarettes.
 Television programs began using Morleys in an era where Tobacco companies were allowed to sponsor television shows and pay for product placement.
 If no company agreed on a deal for product placement, producers would use a non-branded product like the fictional Morleys.
 Morleys are produced by The Earl Hays Press, a Hollywood prop packaging service.

+Pear

+Sitcom shows on the TV channel Nickelodeon often parody tech company Apple and its products by using fake tech products from the fictional “Pear” company - such as the PearPhone (a parody of the iPhone) and the PearPad (a parody of the iPad).
+These parodies would often appear in the Nickelodeon sitcoms iCarly, Victorious, Sam & Cat and Henry Danger.

 Wonka

 In 1964, Roald Dahl wrote Charlie and the Chocolate Factory set within the fictional Wonka Chocolate Factory.
 The story included several fictional candy products including the Everlasting Gobstopper and the Wonka Bar.
 The 1971 musical Willy Wonka & the Chocolate Factory was an adaptation of Dahl's work funded by Quaker Oats who also produced a variety of Wonka candy through their subsidiary Sunline.
 These candy products were largely unsuccessful and Quaker sold off Sunline by 1972.
 Sunline continued to make Wonka branded candy and was later acquired by Nestle.
 Although initially involved in the musical, Dahl left the project and disowned the 1971 film.
 After his death, Dahl's family became involved with a second film adaptation, Charlie and the Chocolate Factory (2005).
 This again featured Wonka branded products.